 Transition should be addressed in your Individual Education Plan (IEP) by your 16th birthday or earlier, if appropriate.

 It is important to check the eligibility status of your Social Security Income (SSI) the month of your 18th birthday.
 You will need to check your SSI eligibility status regardless of being previously denied or receiving benefits prior to age 18.

-Division of Vocational Rehabilitation (DVR) offers short term employment supports before the age of 21.
-Short term services are also available after age 21.
+The Department of Vocational Rehabilitation (DVR) offers short-term employment supports before the age of 21.
+Short-term services are also available after age 21.

-Long term employment supports may be available through DSHS, Region 1, Developmental Disabilities Administration (DDA)/Spokane County Community Services when you are age 21 and exited from school Spokane County can assist you in navigating a complex system.
+Long-term employment supports may be available through DSHS, Region 1, Developmental Disabilities Administration (DDA)/Spokane County Community Services, Housing, and Community Development Department when you are age 21 and exited from school.
+Spokane County can assist you in navigating a complex system.
 Some of the ways in which we can assist you for a smooth transition are:

 - Attending your Individual Education Plan (IEP)

 - Discussing your future goals